 - Customer Focus: Scrum focuses on delivering customer value.
-It frames development work through the lens of the customer and encourages stakeholders to provide constant feedback through practices such as sprint reviews.
-In a survey, executives rated “Delivering business value to the customer” as the most valued aspect of Scrum projects (Scrum Alliance, 2017).
+It frames development work from the lens of the customer and encourages stakeholders to provide constant feedback through practices such as sprint reviews.

-- Regularity: Its rigid time boundaries allows teams to get used to flow through a regular work cadence – something that caters to basic human psychology (Sutherland, 2014).
+- Regularity: Its rigid time boundaries allow teams to get used to flowing through a regular work cadence – something that caters to basic human psychology.

 - Autonomy: By providing teams with broad autonomy to self-govern, they are happier, more productive, and more engaged (Pink, 2009) (Sutherland, 2014).

-- Improvement through Inspection: Teams are called to constantly inspect themselves, especially during retrospectives at the end of each sprint which can help them to accelerate their performance through each development cycle by learning and adapting from the previous cycles (Sutherland & Schwaber, 2017).
+- Improvement through Inspection: Teams constantly inspect themselves, especially during retrospectives at the end of each sprint.
+Teams improve performance through each development cycle by learning and adapting from the previous cycles.

-- Well-known: As the most common agile approach with over 12 million practitioners (Scrum Alliance, 2017), team members might already have familiarity and experience with Scrum which eases Scrum adoption.
+- Well-known: As the most common agile approach with over 12 million practitioners (Scrum Alliance, 2017), team members or management might already have familiarity and experience with Scrum which eases Scrum adoption.

 - Accountability: Individuals feel accountable to their team members.
-This is reinforced by the transparent nature of Scrum and practices such as the daily standup and sprint reviews where team members are constantly demonstrating their work (Sutherland & Schwaber, 2017).
+This is reinforced by the transparent nature of Scrum and practices such as the daily standup and sprint reviews where team members are constantly demonstrating their work.

-- Sense of Urgency: Because a deadline is always looming, teams may be motivated to deliver.
+- Sense of Urgency: Because a deadline is always looming, teams are more motivated to deliver.
 Procrastination will become painfully obvious.

 Challenges for using Scrum for Data Science

 - Time Boxing Challenges: Although it provides numerous benefits, the time boxing feature of Scrum is controversial, especially for data science teams.
-The time required to implement a solution for most data science problems is ambiguous.
-Teams that use Scrum typically go through estimation exercises, often in so-called story points, to assign a rough work size estimate for a feature.
-Asking data scientists to provide such estimates may be an awkward exercise as the estimates depend on unknowns such as data quantity, data quality, or the untested ability to differentiate signal from noise.
-Moreover, data scientists might be uncomfortable committing that they will complete certain features by the end of a sprint or become frustrated if they are unable to hit the commitments they forecasted (Clerkin, 2017).
-When pressed to hit the deadline, teams might cut corners – poor quality from insufficient documentation, incomplete testing, and unnecessary technical debt may accrue as a result.
+The time required to implement a solution for most data science problems is ambiguous and depends on unknowns such as data access, questionable data quality, or the untested ability to differentiate signal from noise.
+Moreover, when pressed to hit the deadline, teams might cut corners which can lead to incomplete testing, rushed analyses, and unnecessary technical debt.

-- Cultural Challenges: From a corporate culture perspective, Scrum is unsettling to many across all levels of the organization (Rigby, Sutherland, & Takeuchi, 2016).
-It tends to upend the traditional hierarchical reporting structure of organizations.
+- Cultural Challenges: By upending the traditional hierarchical reporting structure of organizations, Scrum can be unsettling across all levels of the organization (Rigby, Sutherland, & Takeuchi, 2016).
 Development team members who are used to having their work directed to them might become uncomfortable with self-directed work responsibilities.
 Previously siloed data scientists might also indirectly oppose the emphasis of teamwork.
-Management, who traditionally hold much authority over teams, may oppose yielding responsibilities that allow teams to self-organize.
-Executives might also demand well-defined, long-term project timelines that are not feasible in Scrum.
-In general, outsiders to Scrum teams work off different planning cycles.
-Collectively, these issues present numerous cultural adoption issues to Scrum.
-Such, “organizational design and culture” issues are the most commonly stated challenge (52% of respondents) in implementing Scrum (Scrum Alliance, 2017).
+Management, who traditionally hold much authority over teams might be hesitant to let teams self-manage.
+Executives might also insist on well-defined, long-term project timelines that are common in other frameworks like Waterfall.
+These “organizational design and culture” issues are the most commonly stated challenge (52% of respondents) in implementing Scrum (Scrum Alliance, 2017).

-- “Potentially Releasable Increment” Challenges: Scrum prescribes teams to deliver “potentially releasable Increment of ‘Done’ product” at the end of each sprint (Sutherland & Schwaber, 2017).
-However, Sutherland reports that “80% of the hundreds of Silicon Valley teams I polled could not do this” (Sutherland, 2015).
+- “Definition of Done” Challenges: Scrum prescribes teams to deliver product increments that meet the pre-defined “Definition of Done”.
+However, Jeff Sutherland, one of the co-founders of Scrum, reports that “80% of the hundreds of Silicon Valley teams I polled could not do this” (Sutherland, 2015).
 This challenge is particularly daunting for data science teams and might not even be necessary.
-Much of the data science process, especially in the early exploratory phases, may not be intended for release outside the data science team.
-Moreover, testing requirements may extend beyond what is reasonable in a sprint, especially if a high degree of accuracy is needed (Jennings, 2017).
+Indeed, much of the team’s work, especially in the early exploratory phases, may not be intended for release outside the data science team.

-- Meeting Overhead: Scrum’s meetings may require up to four hours per week, plus additional time for story refinement and backlog management (Sutherland & Schwaber, 2017).
-These meetings might be viewed as overhead that should be avoided (Beverly, 2017).
+- Meeting Overhead: Scrum’s meetings typically require about four hours per week, plus additional time for story refinement and backlog management.
+At least one project manager we interviewed sees these meetings might be viewed as overhead that should be avoided.

-- Difficult to Master: The Scrum Guide starts out stating that Scrum is “difficult to master” and survey respondents in the State of Scrum Report would agree.
+- Difficult to Master: The 2017 Scrum Guide starts out stating that Scrum is “difficult to master”.
+Survey respondents in the State of Scrum Report would agree.
 For example, student teams working on a data science project in a controlled experiment who used Scrum performed the worst, largely because of their inability to understand the methodology and to set up clear sprints (Saltz, Shamshurin, & Crowston, 2017).